nvardhanveerati/storm_app/README.md

 This goal of this project is to implement a storm event application that manages storm event data and uses it to answer queries meeting given selection criteria.

-This is implemented in C++, with dynamic memory allocation `new()` and deallocation `free()`.
+This is implemented in C++, with dynamic memory allocation `new()` and deallocation `delete`.
 No external libraries were used except standard libraries for I/O and string functions.